Finding the right mental health professional for you

 Need a little extra support?

-24/7 Mental Health Phone Support
+24/7 Medibank Mental Health Support

 Medibank Better Minds App

 Want to manage your mental health on your own terms, in your own time?
-Medibank’s Better Minds app provides personalized support and follow ups by health professionals for those at risk, all included in your hospital cover.
+Medibank’s Better Minds app provides personalised support and follow ups by health professionals for those at risk, all included in your hospital cover.

 Learn more